 Osteopathy involves taking on a whole-body approach to healing which will include not only examination of the shoulder but the entire neck, back and pelvis.

-Osteopaths will use gentle manipulation techniques focussing on the joints and soft tissues surrounding the shoulder and spine.
+Osteopaths will use gentle manipulation techniques focusing on the joints and soft tissues surrounding the shoulder and spine.
 Mobilisation techniques are used to restore the range of movement back into the shoulder gently.
 Rehabilitation exercises will form an integral part of the overall treatment plan, especially in the Thawing Phase.
 Osteopaths will also provide lifestyle advice to lessen the pain where possible and for ongoing management and prevention.

 If you are struggling with an injured shoulder or Frozen Shoulder – Our Osteopaths are here to help you!
 Please do not hesitate to contact Lorraine Herity at Better Health Osteopathy in Christchurch today.
 Call 027 755 5700 or book online.